weslleyaraujo/testsuite/README.md

 });
 ```

-The results will come into your console :)
+The results will come into your console :smiley:

 (Better displayed on Google Chrome)

 License